1758 - British expedition against the fortress of Louisbourg

 - "Sir Charles Hardy and I, are preparing to rob the fishermen of their nets and burn their huts.
 When that great exploit is at an end, I return to Louisbourg, and thence to England."
 Having finished the work, he wrote to Amherst: "Your orders were carried into execution.
 We have done a great deal of mischief, and spread the terror of His Majesty's arms through the Gulf, but have added nothing to the reputation of them."

 On September 14, Amherst's force arrived at Boston.
 It was received with immense though rather inconvenient enthusiasm by the inhabitants.

 On September 17, the convoy transporting the French prisoners arrived at Spithead.
 On the same day, du Chaffault's squadron left Québec for Brest.
 He took the Belle Isle Straits, going north around Newfoundland.

 On September 30, Wolfe and Hardy returned to Louisbourg, having raided Gaspé and destroyed outlying settlements; Colonel Murray had advanced on Miramichi to attack Boishébert; and Captain Irwin had sailed with the Kennington (20) to ravage the settlements between Gaspé and the Baie-des-Chaleurs; and Major Dalling had raided Mont-Louis.

 Boscawen returns to Great Britain

-Boscawen left the recently promoted rear-admiral Durell with a part of his squadron to winter in America and himself sailed for Great Britain.
-On his passage, his squadron became separated.
+On October 1, Boscawen sailed from Louisbourg for England, leaving the recently promoted Rear-Admiral Durell with a part of his squadron to winter in America:

 On October 27, Boscawen entered the Soundings with part of his squadron: